run-ai/docs/docs/admin/integration/kubeflow.md

 ## Create Run:ai Projects

-Kubeflow uses the namespace convension `kubeflow-<username>`.
+Kubeflow uses the namespace convention `kubeflow-<username>`.
 Use the 4 steps [here](../../runai-setup/cluster-setup/customize-cluster-install#manual-creation-of-namespaces) to set up Run:ai projects and link them with Kubeflow namespaces.

 Verify that the association has worked by running: